-- In what ways do the characteristics of young adolescent development play out in the lives of middle school students in the film?
-In your students' lives? - In what ways do students exhibit social emotional learning and skills (e.g., self-awareness, self-management, responsible decision making, social awareness and relationship skills)? - What social identities did you observe or hear about in the film? - In what way are you developmentally and culturally responsive to your students? - Based on your experience, how does understanding the characteristics of young adolescent development inform how you teach?
+- What developmental characteristics of young adolescents do you observe in the film? - In what ways do the characteristics of young adolescent development play out in the lives of middle school students in the film?
+In your students' lives? - In what ways do students exhibit social emotional learning and skills (e.g., selfawareness, self-management, responsible decision making, social awareness and relationship skills)? - What social identities do you observe or hear about in the film? - In what way are you developmentally and culturally responsive to your students? - Based on your experience, how does understanding the characteristics of young adolescent development inform how you teach?